aspose-words/Aspose.Words-Documentation/reportingservices/aspose-words-for-reporting-services-documentation/license-aspose-words-for-reporting-services/_index.md

 {{% /alert %}}
 ### **Licensing a Server**
-Download the license file and copy it to the C:\Program Files\Microsoft SQL Server\<Instance>\Reporting Services\ReportServer\bin folder on the server.
+Download the license file and copy it to the C:\Program Files\Microsoft SQL Server&#92;&lt;Instance&gt;\Reporting Services\ReportServer\bin folder on the server.
-Where <Instance> is the subdirectory name that corresponds to the Microsoft SQL Server instance you want to license:
+Where &lt;Instance&gt; is the subdirectory name that corresponds to the Microsoft SQL Server instance you want to license:

 - The default instance directory for Microsoft SQL Server 2000 is MSSQL.
 - The default instance directory for Microsoft SQL Server 2005 is MSSQL.x, where “x” is the instance identifier.